oracle/pgql-lang/README.md

 PGQL's parser can be built on Linux, macOS or Window.

 First install JDK 1.8 or higher and Maven 3.3.9 or higher.
-Then, follows the follows instructions:
+Then, follow the follows instructions:

 On Linux or macOS: